Is Asbestos Only Cause of Mesothelioma? : Unraveling the Truth

 Interactions Between Genetics and Environment

 It's not always about one or the other.
-Sometimes, it's a combination of genetics and environmental factors that lead to mesothelioma.
-Some individuals with a genetic predisposition might never develop mesothelioma until they encounter an environmental trigger — like asbestos exposure.
+Sometimes, it's a combination of genetics and environmental factors that may lead to mesothelioma.
+Some individuals with a genetic vulnerability might never develop mesothelioma until they face an environmental trigger — like asbestos exposure.

-In a nutshell: Your genes can make you more susceptible to mesothelioma.
+In short: Your genes can make you more vulnerable to mesothelioma.
 Sometimes it's not just about what's in your environment but also about what's in your DNA.

 So, is asbestos the only cause of mesothelioma?
 You probably know the answer by now.
 But let's continue exploring, by shedding some light on environmental and occupational factors next.